Tutorials

 This program has four key steps:

 • Start Win32++.
-We do this here by creating a CWinApp object called MyApp.
+We do this here by creating a CWinApp object called myApp.

-• Create a CMyWindow object called MyWindow.
+• Create a CMyWindow object called myWindow.

 • Create a default window by calling the Create function.